-As an organisation, making your digital services (website, app or Intranet) accessible should be a top priority, allowing a wide range of people, specifically those with disabilities, to access your business.
+As an organisation, making your digital services (website, app or Intranet) accessible should be a top priority.
+Accessibility allows a wide range of individuals, including people with disabilities, to access your business.
 You should consider an Accessibility audit.

-An audit from accessibility specialists such as ourselves will provide you with an actionable and detailed plan of where you need to focus your time and effort when it comes to making your organisation accessible, and open to the 20% of the population worldwide that have a disability.
+An audit from accessibility experts such as HeX Productions will provide you with an actionable and detailed plan.
+This plan will detail where you need to focus your time and effort when it comes to making your organisation accessible.
+Becoming accessible will benefit the 20% of the population worldwide that have a disability.

 Accurate and reliable accessibility testing

-Using both automated and manual user testing, we will evaluate your website or digital service and report on how well this supports the needs of disabled users.
+Using both automated and manual user testing, we will evaluate your website or digital service.
+Once evaluated we produce a report on how well this supports the needs of disabled users.

-Carried out by our accessibility specialists, as well as tried and tested automated reporting software, we aim to provide you with accurate and expert audits that will give you the power to make actionable accessibility changes.
+Our specialists use tried and tested automated reporting software as well as manual methods of accessibility testing.
+We aim to provide accurate and expert audits that will give you the power to make actionable changes.

-We work to provide accessibility audits based on the most up to date accessibility guidelines, the WCAG 2.1.
+We work to provide accessibility audits based on the most up-to-date accessibility standards, the WCAG (Web Content Accessibility Guidelines) 2.1.
 What do our audits provide for you?

-- An in-depth analysis of manually and software identified accessibility issues on a page-by-page basis
+- An in-depth analysis of manual and software identified accessibility issues on a page-by-page basis

-- A list of best practice and an outline of specific areas of improvement
+- A list of best practices and an outline of specific areas of improvement

-- Identification of areas that violate W3C WCAG 2.1 guidelines
+- Report of areas that violate W3C WCAG 2.1 guidelines

-- Image capturing of specific areas where violations occur, allowing development teams to accurately pinpoint the areas requiring remediation
+- Image capturing of specific areas where violations occur, allowing development teams to pinpoint the areas requiring fixes.

 - A statement of why each accessibility issue is a problem, and why you should make the changes